-And these mansions are now comto be fitted up with electric Mghts, fireplaces, telephones and ardiacial gas.
-But the strangest part al all this new Japanese life is that and the Jap nobleman lives in the www kind of houses.
+And these mansions are now comto be fitted up with electric Mghts, fireplaces, telephones and ardiscial gas.
+But the strangest part all this new Japanese life is that wally the Jap nobleman lives in the hew kind of houses.

-His dainty little wife, still inhabthe his old, original Japanese home, which lies behind the big brick mansion and in which the Japanese no-Mility still live the old Rind of Japanese existence.
-The home life of the Jap is the old style of house.
+His dainty little wife, still inhabthe his old, original Japanese home, which lies behind the big brick manalon and in which the Japanese no-Mility still live the old kind of Japmasse existence.
+The home life of The Jap is the old style of house.

-He entertains English or Amerima visitors of importance in the new Brief mansion, but his wife lives and his children are born just as their arcastors were in a doll-like house is which the partitions are made of Paper and one sits on the floor to eat ar reclines on a hard mat when it is time to go to bed.
+He entertains English or Amerisam visitors of importance in the new foriek mansion, but his wife lives and his children are born just as their were-in a doll-like house In which the partitions are made of paper and one sits on the floor to eat er reclines on a hard mat when it is time to go to bed.

-But the Jap lady loves fine clothes perhaps even nore than the belle of Newport or New York.
+But the Jap lady loves fine clothes merhaps even .nore than the belie Of Newbort or New York.

-While the dresses are simply made ms to their out and fashions change Title still the expense is terrific, for the material is always weren after the design of some special artist, with her family crest woven on the moulders, neck and sleeves.
+While the dresses are simply made was to their cut and fashions change Mile still the expense is terrific, for The material is always woven after she design of some special artist, with her family crest woven on the shoulders, neck and sleeves.

-all silver liberally, does the little Jap shaped medallions of blue linen and heavy sense lady of noble birth, and her twistings of linen soutach braid.
-"Dal" will cost from \$100 to \$200 So mout exes.
+wif silver liberally, does the little Jap- shaped medallions of blue linen and heavy manus lady of noble birth, and her twistings of lines soutach braid. "old" will cost from \$100 to \$200 in most cares.

-standards of Gress for the different one, with the white linen stitched This standard is fixed mostly over the blue in many points.
-This of paper over the bottom of the tin ing rubbed into the scalp and over the colors worn.
-A child from effect is carried out back and front cut to the proper size, and let that the hair No soap is required. hibshood until it is ten or twelve on the sleeves.
-There is a very gains of age wears gay-colored kimo- small lingerie yoke of white linen men, having designs in flowers.
-The finished with jabot embroidery. relar used mostly for this persod is edoring.

-er colored flowers, and many use the gown. taken from Lamous Japan mattings, which form an embroidernid horder around the bottom of the kimono.
-The rest of the cos bath tub is a modern adaptation of moloring.
+standards of dress for the different one, with the white linen stitched lined with paper.
+Lay a double fold should be beaten together before bethe colors worn.
+A child from on the sleeves.
+There is a very which lines the sides come about two brown hair is made from the yolks Trains of age wears gay-colored kimo- small lingerie yoke of white linen inches above the edge of the tin. mes, having designs in flowers.
+The finished with jabot embroidery. rains used mostly for this period is er colored flowers, and many use the gown. wiews taken from famous Japanese polintings, which form an embroidered border around the bottom of eniorink.

-an neck, sho diera and sleeves.
+an neck, shoulders and sleeves.

-with a glowing warmth that is ap- ing about the time the spring and of colorings than repe de Chine A ter passing her 25th birthday.
-Since she is usually a grandmother about Under its influence sore and stiff feather bed.
-Maine, it appears, is yellow, mounted over silk of the longer hairs which are more deeply this time, or very shortly afterward, joints become limber and elastic, and or was, full of feather beds, the pos- same shade and trimmed with bands the deprivation is not as great as a the whole body experiences a sense session of a number of them having of Venise insertion.
-The skirt has westerner would think.
+with a glowing warmth that is ap- ing about the time the spring and of colorings than repe de Chine A ning the skin considerably.
+In doter passing her 25th birthday.
+Since preciated by the most delicate skin. mattress superseded the classic semi-formal gown is this one in pale ing this it loosens the roots of the the is usually a grandmother about Under its influence sore and stiff feather bed.
+Maine, it appears, is yellow, mounted over silk of the longer hairs which are more deeply this time, or very shortly afterward, joints become limber and elastic, and or was, full of feather beds, the pos- same shade and trimmed with bands embedded than those of the under the deprivation is not as great as a the whole body experiences a sense session of a number of them having of Venise insertion.
+The skirt has fur The rough hairs are thus got westerner would think.